SPS disease

 A genetic predisposition can increase the risk of developing SPS, although exact genetic markers have not yet been fully identified.
 Individuals with other autoimmune diseases, such as type 1 diabetes or thyroid disease, have a higher risk of developing SPS disease.
 These concomitant diseases may play a role in the dysregulation of the immune system.

-Certain infections can also affect the immune system and contribute to the development of SPS disease contribute to the development of SPS disease.
-The exacerbation of the symptoms of stiff person syndrome is also caused by stress is also a known trigger.
-Stressful situations and phases of life can exacerbate muscle cramps and joint stiffness.
+Certain infections can also affect the immune system and contribute to the development of SPS.
+Stress is also a known trigger for the worsening of stiff person syndrome symptoms.
+Stressful situations and life phases can exacerbate muscle spasms and joint stiffness.

 Stiff person syndrome: symptoms of the disease

-SPS is often diagnosed very late because the symptoms can also be attributed to other problems and illnesses.
-Typical characteristics of SPS disease are
+SPS is often diagnosed very late because the symptoms can be attributed to other problems and diseases.
+Typical features of SPS disease include:

-Those affected feel a progressive stiffness of the muscles, especially in the trunk and legs. -
+• Muscle stiffness: Those affected feel progressive stiffness of the muscles, especially in the trunk and legs.

-Sudden and intense muscle cramps triggered by stress, touch or loud noises are another symptom of the disease.
-The cramps can last from several minutes to hours. -
+• Painful muscle cramps: Sudden and intense muscle cramps triggered by stress, physical contact, or loud noises are another symptom of the condition.
+The cramps can last from several minutes to hours.

-Symptoms of the disease include difficulties walking and standing, which are caused by muscle stiffness and cramps.
-The restricted mobility increases the risk of falling. -
+• Balance and coordination disorders: Symptoms of the disease include difficulty walking and standing, caused by muscle stiffness and spasms.
+The limited mobility increases the risk of falls.

-In the advanced stage, sufferers often have a bent forward posture due to the immobility of the back muscles.
-In some cases, this can lead to complete stiffening of the back. -
+• Abnormal posture: In advanced stages, those affected often have a forward-hunched posture due to the immobility of the back muscles.
+In some cases, the back may become completely stiff.

-One symptom of stiff person syndrome is an excessive reaction to sound, touch or emotional stress, which triggers muscle spasms.
+• Sensitivity to external stimuli: A symptom of stiff person syndrome is an excessive reaction to sounds, touch, or emotional stress that triggers muscle spasms.

 The symptoms can fluctuate in intensity and worsen over time.
 In some cases, the stiffness and tendency to cramp may be limited to specific muscle groups.